 Zion Canyon horseback rides follow the Virgin River for 1 hour on an easy trail ride.
 Let the horses do the work and enjoy the beautiful scenery.

 Zion National Park is a beautiful National Park and should be on everyone’s list to visit someday.
 Its location makes it easy to plan a road trip from many western states.
 It is easy to include Zion on a trip to Moab, Utah (and Arches National Park and Canyonlands National Park) or The Grand Canyon (what we did), or even Las Vegas, Nevada.

-Including more than one site into a trip makes the drive or flight seem more worthwhile.
+Including more than one site in a trip makes the drive or flight seem more worthwhile.
 If you can camp and plan your own meals, you can make a national park vacation very affordable.
-Another money saving tip is to purchase the America the Beautiful National Parks pass for $80 and enjoy unlimited National Park visits over the next year.
+Another money-saving tip is to purchase the America the Beautiful National Parks pass for $80 and enjoy unlimited National Park visits over the next year.

-We ended up at Zion Canyon Campground and RV Resort.
+We ended up at Zion Camp.
 We really enjoyed our stay here and would recommend this RV Resort.

 The location was literally just outside the park entrance.
 You could walk to the visitor’s center.
 Since Zion has a mandatory park shuttle, we did walk to the park entrance on several occasions and then road the shuttle bus into the park.

 Click here to learn more about Zion National Park camping.

 Dark Sky RV Campground is about 30 miles from the National Park in Kanab, Utah.
 Both offer unique camping experiences!